Karosa ŠM 11

 The Karosa ŠM 11 is an urban bus produced by the Czechoslovak bus manufacturer Karosa between 1965 and 1981.
 It was succeeded by the Karosa B 731 in 1981.

 Construction features

 The Karosa ŠM 11 is completely different from its predecessor, Škoda 706 RTO, which had its engine in the front and two doors. ŠM 11 is a model of Karosa Š series.
 It was derived from Karosa ŠL 11 intercity bus, and also unified with long-distance coach Karosa ŠD 11.
-Its body is semi-self-supporting with frame and engine with automatic gearbox in the middle, right between the wheels.
+Its body (copied from Berliet PH) is semi-self-supporting with frame and engine with automatic gearbox in the middle, right between the wheels.
 Only its rear axle is propulsed.
 Front axle is independent, rear axle is solid.
 All axles are mounted on air suspension.
 On the right side are three folding doors (the first is narrower than the other doors).
 Leatherette seats are used for the seats inside the ŠM 11.
 Driver's cab is not separated from the rest of the vehicle.
 In the rear, there is room for a pram or wheelchair.